lstrobel/ultimate-chinese/CONTRIBUTING.md

 - Address verb-complement structures
 - Address types of verbs

-## Releasing
+## Versioning

 We use a modified version of [Semantic Versioning](https://semver.org/):

-- `MAJOR`: Changes to the deck that require special attention from users, such as changes to the card structure.
+- `MAJOR`: Changes to the deck that require special attention or manual work from users, such as changes to the card structure.
 - `MINOR`: Changes to the deck that would change the response of a user to already existing cards, such as changes to the simple definition or first pronunciation.
-- `PATCH`: Changes to the deck that would not change the response of a user to already existing cards, like styling changes, new cards, or edits to existing cards that don't change the simple definition or first pronunciation.
+- `PATCH`: Changes to the deck that would not change the response of a user to already existing cards, like styling changes, new cards, or minor edits to existing cards.

 ## Roadmap